Efficient Optimization-based Cable Force Allocation for Geometric Control of a Multirotor Team Transporting a Payload: Experiments

+We \textbf{validate} the functionality of our proposed approach through especially designed physical flight experiments, which highlight that a fatal crash would occur in the absence of our approach that accounts for inter-robot collisions and small in size payloads, while tracking the payload trajectory.

 We verify our approach in physical flight tests with up to three Crazyflies.
-Each multirotor has its own controller running on-board, solving the QPs and using the computed desired cable forces for itself to generate its own control input for the motors.
+Each multirotor has its own on-board controller, solving the QPs and using the computed desired cable forces for itself to generate its own control input for the motors.
 Such a distributed execution requires that all robots compute identical values.
 Since our QPs have a global minimum that the solver reaches, we just need to ensure that all multirotors use the same input data.
-On the host side, we use Crazyswarm2\footnote{\url{https://imrclab.github.io/crazyswarm2}}, which is based on Crazyswarm~\cite{preiss2017crazyswarm} but uses ROS2~\cite{macenski2022robot} to control and send commands for multiple Crazyflies.
+On the host side, we use Crazyswarm2, which is based on Crazyswarm~\cite{preiss2017crazyswarm} but uses ROS~2~\cite{macenski2022robot} to control and send commands for multiple Crazyflies.
 Crazyswarm2 heavily relies on broadcast communication for state estimation and control commands, which ensures that all robots receive the data at the same time.
-In particular, we equip each quadrotor with a single reflective marker for position tracking at $\SI{100}{Hz}$ using an OptiTrack motion capture system.
-For the payload we use a single marker for the pointmass or let the motion capture track the rigid body payload.
-The resulting multirotor positions and payload pose are send using broadcasts to all robots.
+In particular, we equip each multirotor with a single reflective marker for position tracking at $\SI{100}{Hz}$ using an OptiTrack motion capture system.
+For the payload, we use a single marker for the point mass or four markers to track the rigid body payload.
+Multirotors and payload states are sent with broadcasts to all robots.
 For commands such as takeoff, land, or trajectory execution we also rely on broadcasts to ensure consistent desired states between multirotors.

-The states of each quadrotor are estimated on-board using an extended Kalman filter and the first derivatives of the payload state using numeric differentiation in combination with a complimentary filter.
+The states of each multirotor are estimated on-board using an extended Kalman filter and the first derivatives of the payload state using numeric differentiation in combination with a complimentary filter.
 For the payload, we use a calibration weight as point mass, cardboard and 3D-printed objects as rigid bodies, and dental floss as cables.
-Cables and payload/multirotor are connected to each other with magnets for easy exchange and repairability.
+We use magnets to connect the cables and the payload/multirotors to be easily repaired.
+Our approach does not require measuring or estimating the cable forces, since the controller tracks $\qid$.

+We highlight through our simulation results the superiority of our method in scalability and computational efficiency compared to state-of-the-art controllers.

-\subsubsection{Experimental Results}
+\subsection{Experimental Results}